The 3 Signs You Are Falling Out Of Love With Your Partner

 However, people don’t really question whether or not they’ve fallen in love.
 In fact, most people believe themselves to be “in love” before what they’re experiencing is actually love.

 We’re quick to believe we’ve found love, just as we’re quick to believe we’re losing it.
-Being the most contradictory of creatures walking the face of this planet, we find ourselves on a never-ending quest for comfort; we seek comfort, but once we have it, we are quick to look for a new adventure, for new challenges, for a new feeling of excitement.
-Which, in itself, is just another form of comfort.
+Being the most contradictory creatures walking the face of this planet, we find ourselves on a never-ending quest for comfort; we seek comfort, but once we have it, we are quick to look for a new adventure, for new challenges, for a new feeling of excitement — which, in itself, is just another form of comfort.

 Yet, sometimes people do fall in love.
 Sometimes what they’re experiencing is something that can only be described as magical.
 Sadly, the most magical of experiences are the ones that most rapidly fade into a void.
 Take it from someone who fell in love, questioned that love, only to come to realize that what he once had was likely the best he will ever have: True love doesn’t fade.